pivotal-cf/docs-pks/gpu.md

 - `pciPassthru.use64bitMMIO: ‘TRUE’` - set this for GPUs that require 16GB or more of memory mapping
 - `pciPassthru.64bitMMIOSizeGB: 128` - set this option to the total amount of memory mapped I/O (MMIO) needed by your GPU cards, which is at minimum their combined framebuffer memory.
   - For example, if all attached GPUs use 120GB total, set `64bitMMIOSizeGB` to `128GB`.
+  - See [Requirements for Using vGPU on GPUs Requiring 64 GB or More of MMIO Space with Large-Memory VMs](https://docs.nvidia.com/ai-enterprise/latest/release-notes/index.html#tesla-p40-large-memory-vms) in the NVIDIA documentation.
+  - For one person's approach to determining the `64bitMMIOSizeGB` setting, see [Calculating the value for 64bitMMIOSizeGB](https://earlruby.org/2022/02/calculating-the-value-for-64bitmmiosizegb/).

 ## <a id="cp"></a> (Optional) Configure Compute Profile